 2. Baking soda

 You probably already have at least one item in your kitchen or bathroom that can stop sweating in its tracks!
-If you are experiencing excessive sweating, talk to your doctor.
+If you are experiencing excessive sweating, talk to a qualified healthcare professional.
 They may suggest other options if your condition doesn’t respond to home remedies.